Ricardo Guerra

 No commitment required.

-Ricardo Guerra is a Cuban-American drummer/percussionist, composer, and educator based in Miami, FL.
-Drawing from elements of rock, jazz, and Cuban styles, his music offers a rhythmically dynamic atmosphere of joy and freedom, creating an avenue for improvisation and creativity along the way.
-Ricardo brings much of the same joy and creativity to his teaching which he has been doing for over five years.
-Working with students of all levels and backgrounds, he encourages them to find their own passion in music and prepares them with all the tools needed for a professional career in music.
+Ricardo Guerra is a Cuban-American drummer/percussionist, composer, and educator based in New York City.
+Drawing from elements of rock, jazz, and Afro-Cuban styles, his playing offers a rhythmically dynamic atmosphere of joy and freedom, creating an avenue for improvisation and creativity along the way.

 Book a trial lesson